 General Principles

 Organic farming systems apply biological and cultural means to prevent unacceptable losses from pests, diseases and weeds.
-They use crops and varieties that are well-adapted to the environment and a balanced fertility program to maintain fertile soils with high biological activity, locally adapted rotations, companion planting, green manures, and other recognized organic practices as described in this standard.
+They use crops and varieties that are well-adapted to the environment and a balanced fertility program to maintain fertile soils with high biological activity, locally adapted rotations, companion planting, green manures, functional biodiversity, habitat management, beneficial organisms and other recognized organic practices as described in this standard.

 Recommendation: